-I am pleased to present the NTSB's FY 2015 annual Performance and Accountability Report.
+I am pleased to present the NTSB's FY 2017 annual Performance and Accountability Report.
 This report highlights the agency's mission, reflects the application of our core values, and details our strategic goal priorities, accomplishments, and challenges in upholding our mission to promote transportation safety.
-It also provides an accounting to the American people on our stewardship of the funding we received from them for FY 2015 to ensure the fulfillment of our mission.
-This report contains the NTSB's financial statements, as required by OMB Circular A-136, a selection of annual performance information, and a report on the NTSB's internal controls, as required by the FMFIA.
+It also provides an accounting to the American people on our stewardship of the funding we received from them for FY 2017 to ensure the fulfillment of our mission.
+This report contains the NTSB's financial statements, as required by OMB Circular A-136, Financial Reporting Requirements, a selection of annual performance information, and a report on the NTSB's internal controls, as required by the FMFIA.

-The NTSB is recognized internationally for our accident investigation experience and also for issuing, advancing, and ultimately persuading others to implement our safety recommendations.
-For more than 40 years, the NTSB's dedicated staff has achieved excellence at the forefront of transportation safety issues.
+The NTSB is recognized internationally for our accident investigation experience and for issuing, advancing, and, ultimately, persuading others to implement our safety recommendations.
+For 50 years, the NTSB's dedicated staff has achieved excellence at the forefront of transportation safety issues.
 We aim to continually stimulate and promote beneficial change within the transportation community-change that helps to fulfill, and is consistent with, our mission and core values.

 Being responsible stewards of the public resources provided to us by the American taxpayers and Congress is one of our most important duties.
-For the FY 2015 financial statement audit, we received our 13th consecutive unmodified (clean) opinion, the best possible audit result.
-Acuity Consulting, Inc., an independent public accounting firm engaged by the DOT/OIG audited the NTSB's FY 2015 consolidated financial statements included in this report and did not identify any material weaknesses, significant deficiencies, or instances of noncompliance with laws and regulations.
+For the FY 2017 financial statement audit, we received our 15th consecutive unmodified (clean) opinion, the best possible audit result.
+Allmond & Company, LLC, an independent public accounting firm engaged by the DOT/OIG audited the NTSB's FY 2017 consolidated financial statements included in this report and did not identify any material weaknesses, significant deficiencies, or instances of noncompliance with laws and regulations.

-I am also pleased to report that management's annual assessment of risks and review of controls as required by the FMFIA and OMB Circular A-123 Management's Responsibility for Internal Control disclosed no material weaknesses and that the financial and performance data presented here are reliable and complete.
+I am also pleased to report that management's annual assessment of risks and review of controls as required by the FMFIA and OMB Circular A-123 Management's Responsibility for Enterprise Risk Management and Internal Control disclosed no material weaknesses and that the financial and performance data presented here are reliable and complete.